ooliver1/a-level-project/writeup.typ

 */
 ...
 // Wow almost like I asked people that already play putt party
+// analyse the answers and probably change the following questions maybe?

 1. How would you like to control your ball?
 2. How many holes would you like to play per game?